amcat/amcat-docker/README.md

 - Allow username/host to be specified in amcat.ini file
 - Built in check to wait for postgres / elastic to come online
 - Use nginx (or some other proper webserver) instead of runserver?
+- Find a better way to distribute this than asking users to clone + run compose?